-The Asian Elephant was once widespread throughout Asia.
-However, loss of habitat and poaching has forced remaining populations into heavily forested, inaccessible regions in south and South-East Asia.
-Countries in which the Asian Elephant may be found include Sri Lanka, Laos, Thailand, Burma, China, Malaysia, India, Indonesia (on the island of Sumatra) and Cambodia.
-There may be fewer than 53,000 animals remaining throughout Asia and the wild population is decreasing.
+Asian Elephants can be found in Sri Lanka, Laos, Thailand, Burma, China, Malaysia, India, Indonesia and Cambodia.
+There are fewer than 53,000 remaining throughout Asia, and the wild population is decreasing.

-Five pregnancies have been achieved since Melbourne Zoo established the Cooperative Conservation Breeding Program upon the arrival of three young elephant cows from Thailand in November 2006.
-The aim of the breeding program is to create an insurance population of this endangered species.
-Melbourne Zoo’s first-ever calf Mali is also the first female elephant born in Australia and the first elephant born in Australia to be conceived through artificial insemination.
+Multiple pregnancies have been achieved since Melbourne Zoo established the Cooperative Conservation Breeding Program upon the arrival of three young elephant cows from Thailand, in November 2006.

-- The trunk of the Asian Elephant is used for feeding, watering, smelling, touching, communicating, lifting, dusting and fighting
+- The trunk is used for feeding, watering, smelling, touching, communicating, lifting, dusting, and fighting.

-- The trunk of an Asian Elephant can hold up to 8.5L of water
+- Their trunks can hold up to 8.5L of water.

 Meet the animals